 Thawing permafrost

-Subsurface ice melting along with air temperature increase, widespread over the studied area (Brown et al., 1998; Yang et al., 2002), can contribute to the streamflow increase (USSR surface waters resources, 1972; Frey and Mclelland, 2009).
+Permafrost temperature in Russia has been increasing and the active layer has been deepening for the last 20-30 years (Romanovsky et al., 2010; Sherstyukov and Sherstyukov, 2015).
+Subsurface ice melting along with air temperature increase, widespread over the studied area (Brown et al., 1998; Yang et al., 2002), can contribute to the streamflow increase (Frey and Mclelland, 2009).
 Though McClelland et al. (2004) argue that if water released from thawing permafrost was making a significant contribution to the observed increase in annual discharge from Eurasian Arctic rivers, one might expect that watersheds with the most permafrost cover would show the largest increase in runoff, but no such pattern is apparent.

-An analysis using satellite based gravimetry at the Lena basin suggest that the storage of water in these areas has increased over the past decades (Velicogna et al., 2012; Muskett and Romanovsky; 2009), but the causes of this phenomenon are not clear (Velicogna et al., 2012).
-One reason may be the permafrost degradation, because warming in the active layer will increase the flow of groundwater and, consequently, the discharge of groundwater into the rivers will be increased too (Ge et al., 2011; Walvoord et al., 2012; Michelle et al., 2016; Lamontagne-Hallé, 2018).
+An analysis using satellite based gravimetry at the Lena basin suggest that the storage of water in these areas has increased over the past decades (Velicogna et al., 2012; Muskett and Romanovsky, 2009), but the causes of this phenomenon are not clear (Velicogna et al., 2012).
+One reason may be the permafrost degradation, because warming in the active layer will cause greater connectivity between surface and subsurface water (Walvoord and Kurylyk, 2016) and talik development (Yoshikawa and Hinzman, 2003; Jepsen et al., 2013).
+Most groundwater discharge occurs through areas overlying open taliks so they play the important hydrogeological role in accommodating preferential pathways acting to either recharge the deeper regional aquifer from the supra-permafrost system or facilitating discharge from the deeper aquifer (Bense et al., 2011; Walvoord et al., 2012; Lamontagne-Hallé, 2018).
+An easier flow of groundwater may increase the discharge of groundwater into the rivers (Ge et al., 2011; Walvoord et al., 2012; Michelle et al., 2016; Lamontagne-Hallé, 2018).
 However, this phenomenon only holds if sufficient water is available to replenish the increased discharge.
 Otherwise, there will be an overall lowering of the water table in the recharge portion of the catchment (Ge et al., 2011).
 Michelle et al. (2016) suggest that permafrost loss is more likely to contribute to baseflow increases in discontinuous permafrost than in continuous permafrost, where permafrost tends to be cold and thick.
 The results of this study have shown that baseflow is increasing in the zone of continuous permafrost as well.

-If the permafrost is degraded, talik zones can be relieved.
-Most groundwater discharge occurs through areas overlying open taliks so they play the important hydrogeological role in accommodating preferential pathways acting to either recharge the deeper regional aquifer from the supra-permafrost system or facilitating discharge from the deeper aquifer (Bense et al., 2011; Walvoord et al., 2012; Lamontagne-Hallé, 2018).
-Permafrost thaw can also generate rapid landscape changes.
-An example may be thermokarsting and plateau subsidence (Quinton et al., 2011) that in turn influence surface water storage, routing, and runoff (Connon et al., 2014; Michelle et al., 2016).

 Glaciers, rock glaciers and aufeis